 SAFEGUARDING INFORMATION FOR PARENTS, FAMILIES AND CARERS

 The deputy child protection officer:

 Nicola Aldridge and Christine Laing have received basic, advanced and manager child protection training.

-All staff have had basic child protection training.
-Five members of staff have had advanced child protection training.
-Nicola and Chrissy have had manager child protection training.
+All staff have received basic child protection training.
+Five members of staff have received advanced child protection training.

 We aim to create an environment in which all children feel safe and secure.

 A close partnership between home and the pre-school will help to ensure all children learn in a happy and healthy environment.
 Good communication is essential in achieving this!